 However, with great power comes great responsibility, and managing Redis can be a challenging task, especially when it comes to monitoring.
 In this blog post, we will explore Redis monitoring, why it is important, and Redis monitoring tools and solutions.

-Popular web services such as Twitter, GitHub, Pinterest, Snapchat, StackOverflow and others use Redis (REmote DIctionary Server) because of it’s ability to deliver small pieces of information VERY quickly.
+Popular web services such as Twitter, GitHub, Pinterest, Snapchat, StackOverflow, and others use Redis because of its ability to deliver small pieces of information VERY quickly.
 Similar to Memcached, Redis stores data in memory.
-However, when compared to Memcached, Redis can do a lot more.
-The above image compares Redis vs Memcached Google search popularity since the launch of Redis.

 Redmon Redis monitoring

 - AppOptics Redis

 - Appdynamics Redis Extension

 Redis Desktop GUI

 - Twitter uses Redis and Memcache clusters at an enormous scale: caching users, timelines, tweets, and more.